-Carrots are normally attacked by carrot flies, and leeks are affected by leek moths and onion flies.
+Carrots are normally attacked by the carrot fly and leeks are affected by the leek moth and onion fly.
 The carrots will deter the leeks’ pests, and the leeks will keep the carrots’ pests away.
-Basically, these plants are such good garden buddies because they act as repellents for each other’s pests.
+This is a holistic approach to pest management.
+Basically, these plants are such good garden buddies because they provide pest control for each other’s pests.

 To grow carrots, plant the seeds outside about three to five weeks before the last frost.
 Plant the seeds three or four inches apart in rows that are at least 12 inches apart.
 Try to grow them in full sunlight.
 The soil should be well drained and loose, and you should water the plants at least one inch per week,